ApeWorX/silverback/README.md

 ## Documentation

-Please read the [development userguide](https://docs.apeworx.io/silverback/stable/userguides/development.html) for more information on how to develop an application.
+Please read the [development userguide](https://docs.apeworx.io/silverback/stable/userguides/development.html) for more information on how to develop a bot.

 ## Dependencies